-For British expats, the quality of the housing here will certainly be one of the main benefits of moving to Sydney and NSW.
+For British expats, the quality of the housing here will undoubtedly be one of the main benefits of moving to Sydney and NSW.
 Houses in Australia are in general larger than those in the UK so British people in particular will feel very comfortable in them.
-Units, as flats are called, are also considerably larger in the main than their British counterparts.
+As flats are called, units are also considerably larger in the main than their British counterparts.

 9. Sydney Offers Some Of The Best Theatrical Experiences In The World

-Sydney takes its theatre pretty seriously and is well-known for its love of all things performance related.
+Sydney is known as one the best places to live in Australia and takes its theatre seriously and is well-known for its love of all things performance-related.
 From tiny, atmospheric theatre clubs and fringe shows, to spectacular drag and cabaret shows, there is a plethora of theatre on offer here.
-The State Theatre and the Sydney Opera House host world-class performers on a regular basis and you’ll never be short of something amazing to see.
+The State Theatre and the Sydney Opera House host world-class performers regularly, and you’ll never be short of something amazing to see.

 10. The Great NSW Weather!

-If you’ve ever pondered “Why move to Sydney?” then consider this; New South Wales has the best of both worlds when it comes to sunshine and rainfall.
-Warm in the summer and just the right amount of damp in the Autumn and Winter, Sydney has a fantastic climate.
+If you’ve ever pondered “Why move to Sydney?” then consider this: New South Wales has the best of both worlds regarding sunshine and rainfall.
+Warm in the summer and with just the right amount of dampness in the Autumn and Winter, Sydney has a fantastic climate.

 Most British expats are thrilled by the mellow weather enjoyed here which allows for alfresco dining almost all year round.
-Summer high’s average 26 degrees in January and falls to a not so chilly 9-17 degrees in July.
+Summer highs average 26 degrees in January and fall to a not-so-chilly 9-17 degrees in July.

 11. It’s a Historical Haven

-Sydney and NSW is riddled with tales of intrigue and fascinating legends about its past inhabitants.
+Sydney and NSW are riddled with tales of intrigue and fascinating legends about its past inhabitants.
 Any seafaring city generally has a colourful past and Sydney’s no exception.
-Packed with museums and visitor centres, there are plenty of opportunities to learn more about the city’s past and there are also plenty of organised and informative history walks to participate in.
+Packed with museums and visitor centres, there are plenty of opportunities to learn more about the city’s past, and there are also plenty of organised and informative history walks to participate in.